 Heinrich Luitpold Himmler was Reichsführer of the Schutzstaffel (Protection Squadron) during the Nazi reign.
 He was also an occultist.
-Himmler worshipped Ariosophy – the mythology of an Aryan master-race, and the Nazis had just adopted the Buddhist Swastika from India as their national symbol.
-Himmler also believed in Germany’s unbroken brotherhood with Tibet, a Buddhist nation – and a sage culture, one of the main reasons why today’s Germany still has an intense sympathy for the Tibetans who should not be part of China, the one Eastern competitor that by its sheer size and dominance threatens Germany’s self-image as the peak of human achievement.
+Himmler worshipped Ariosophy – the mythology of an Aryan master-race.
+The Nazis had just adopted the Buddhist swastika from India as their national symbol.
+They turned it right-wielding.
+[Most swastikas you see of Buddhism in temples across East-Asia are left-wielding].
+Himmler believed in Germany’s unbroken brotherhood with Tibet, a Buddhist nation – and a sage culture, one of the main reasons why today’s Germany still has an intense sympathy for the Tibetans who should not be part of China, the one Eastern competitor that by its sheer size and dominance threatens Germany’s self-image as the peak of human achievement.
 Himmler – together with Rudolf Hess, Hitler’s Deputy in the NSDAP – approved three German expeditions to the Himalaya kingdom in 1930, 1934-35, and again in 1938-1939.
 The mission’s mission was to search for the mythical kingdom of the saints – Shambhala.
-Again, the theme of holiness, that transcendents all German thought.
+Again, the obsession with holiness, that transcends all German thought.
 Sino-Tibetan mythology had sages, not saints.
 The word saint is unknown in Tibetan language.
 Besides, a saint is heavily burdened by European/Christian culture.
-The sages ruled Shambhala, not saints.
-But Germany had no concept for sages and sagehood, and therefore would always search for die Heiligen.
+The sages ruled in Shambhala, not saints.
+But Germany had no concept for sages and sagehood, and therefore searched for Tibet’s Heiligen.